 CHP investigates probable case of botulism

-"When botulinum toxin is used for cosmetic purposes, its cosmetic effects after injections are temporary and will gradually disappear.
-If referred to a doctor for the procedure, customers should look for his or her full name against the list of registered doctors of the Medical Council of Hong Kong as well as his or her professional qualifications and relevant experience," the spokesman added.
+"Botulinum toxin injections should only be performed by a locally registered doctor.
+Customers should look for his or her full name against the list of registered doctors of the Medical Council of Hong Kong as well as his or her professional qualifications and relevant experience," a spokesman for the DH said.

 The DH urged the public to observe the health advice below before receiving botulinum toxin injections:

 - Injections should only be performed by locally registered doctors;

 - Understand the procedure, potential risks and complications before receiving injections.
 Consult a doctor for an informed decision;

 - Do not receive an injection in the case of history of allergy to botulinum toxin, or infection or inflammation on the injection site;

 - Request the full name of the doctor in writing if referred by a beauty service provider for the procedure, as well as the professional qualifications and relevant experience; and